SarvSin/attitudeformation/README.md

 1. The dataset and its
 documentation will be numerically explored to deduce coding criteria for responses, and nonresponses.
 2. It will be wrangled for graphical and numerical analyses.
-The large dataset will need to be subset, reverse scoring will be applied, disparate coding for nonresponses in each variable of interest will be uniformly replaced with “NA” for analysis of missing data.
-A deep analysis of missing data will be conducted.
+The large dataset will need to be subset, reverse scoring will be applied, and a deep analysis of missing data will be conducted.
 3. Thirdly, a multinomial,
 ordered logistic regression analysis will be conducted to account for the ordered, categorical nature of measurements.